 The Stanford MBA Program’s candidate pool is ever-changing, so the composition of our entering class changes each year, too.
 With our class size, every student influences the class profile.
-The same holds true in our admission process.
+The same holds true in our admissions process.

-Class of 2022 Overview
+Class of 2023 Overview

-We define diversity in the broadest sense.
+We assess each applicant based on merit and we define diversity in the broadest sense.
 The class profile is intended to portray just a few of the dimensions that can shape your lived experience at Stanford GSB.
-Identity is multidimensional; as you consider some of the perspectives represented in the MBA Class of 2022, we invite you to reflect on the identities, intersections of identity, and experiences that contribute to your own world view.
+Identity is multidimensional; as you consider some of the perspectives represented in the MBA Class of 2023, we invite you to reflect on the identities, intersections of identity, and experiences that contribute to your own world view.

-In publishing details about our U.S. students, we seek to increase accountability and transparency around diversity and inclusion in the Stanford MBA Program, and ultimately to advance equity in our community.
+In publishing details about our U.S. students, we seek to increase accountability and transparency around diversity and inclusion in the Stanford MBA Program and, ultimately, to advance equity in our community.
 We view this as much more than counting numbers and checking boxes.
 These efforts are critical to our strength and excellence as an institution.

-We do not prefer a particular curriculum for undergraduate study, and there is no minimum GPA required for admission to the Stanford MBA Program.
+We do not prefer a particular curriculum for undergraduate study,3 and there is no minimum GPA required for admission to the Stanford MBA Program.
 Average GPA is based on U.S. schools that use a 4.0 grading system.

-- Class of 2022 profile information as of 30 September 2020.
+Class of 2023 profile information as of September 13, 2021.

-- Due to rounding, percentages may not add up precisely to totals presented.
+Due to rounding, percentages may not add up precisely to totals presented.